akka/akka/akka-docs/src/main/paradox/persistence.md

 case of sender and receiver JVM crashes.
  * `AsyncWriteJournal`: A journal stores the sequence of messages sent to a persistent actor.
 An application can control which messages are journaled and which are received by the persistent actor without being journaled.
 Journal maintains `highestSequenceNr` that is increased on each message.
 The storage backend of a journal is pluggable.
-The persistence extension comes with a "leveldb" journal plugin, which writes to the local filesystem.
 Replicated journals are available as [Community plugins](https://akka.io/community/).
  * *Snapshot store*: A snapshot store persists snapshots of a persistent actor's state.
 Snapshots are used for optimizing recovery times.
 The storage backend of a snapshot store is pluggable.